Standard Language Ideology in AI-Generated Language: Taxonomy of open problems regarding standard language ideology in AI-generated language

+\textbf{Stereotyped and racialized productions of minoritized varieties.} Generative AI technologies may be prompted by the user to produce minoritized language varieties, or may be designed to respond to the particular language variety of the input.
+This may not always be a source of harm, particularly if users of that particular variety are asking for responses back in their language variety.
+However, responses in minoritized varieties can disproportionately carry or convey stereotypes or demeaning content.
+Empirical studies demonstrate this dynamic across both pre-ChatGPT NLP systems and contemporary LLMs, which reproduce dialect prejudice, racialized linguistic caricatures, and disproportionate production of demeaning content for minoritized varieties \citep{hofmann2024dialect, fleisig2024, nee2022}.
 In response to inputs of minoritized languages, models prompted to imitate the input variety may produce a stereotyped version of that language variety that does not accurately reflect the range of linguistic features used by that community.
-This behavior perpetuates the association between speaking a non-standard variety and stereotypical traits of that speaker community, which often serves as a covert form of racism, xenophobia, or other widespread harms (\citep{rickford2016language}; see also Section 2.1).
+This behavior perpetuates the association between speaking a non-standard variety and stereotypical traits of that speaker community, which often serves as a covert form of racism, xenophobia, or other widespread harms (\citep{rickford2016language}; see also Section \ref{sec:LLMs}).
 The outputs could also convey demeaning content related to speakers of that language community.
 Examining ChatGPT outputs that imitated the language variety of the inputs, \cite{fleisig2024} found that native speakers of minoritized varieties rated outputs as more often conveying demeaning content than responses to standard English varieties.
+This reflects the mechanism of racialization and stereotyping, where linguistic form becomes a proxy for social identity and moral judgment \citep{Agha2012, Eckert2012, RosaFlores2017}.